 My first investigation started when a friend of mine asked if I would investigate an over seas dating web site.
-He explained to me that a friend of his (whom I will refer to as Mr. W) spent close to three thousand dollars talking to the woman of his dreams.
+He explained to me that a friend of his (whom I will refer to as Mr. W.) spent close to four thousand dollars talking to the woman of his dreams.

 This dating site would charge about five ($5.00) in US currency for every e-mail sent and received.
 Every time she sent an e-mail and he responded to her they would deduct a credit, which would cost of about $5.00 per credit from his account.
 The admirer "you" pays for all of the correspondence sent between you and your love interest.
 You send an e-mail you are charged a credit.
 You receive an answer to your e-mail.
 You are charged a credit.

 As you can well imagine this can get very costly in a very short period of time.

 The problems started when Mr. W. explained to me that his love interest seemed to misunderstand his e-mails and what he was trying to communicate to her.
 He was sending four to eight e-mails per day trying to fix the misunderstanding between the two of them.
 Spending twenty to forty dollars a day in credits, this was going on seven days a week.

 When I asked Mr. W. why he did not give her his personal e-mail address or talk to her on messenger, he told me that she did not have a computer at this time and this was the only way she could communicate with him.
 I asked Mr. W. why not just take a trip to China and see her.
 Mr. W. had issues that prevented him from leaving the USA.

 I opened an account and posted a profile on this and a few other dating sites to understand how the "on line dating system works," and to ascertain if there was fraud involved here.